Trump’s Big-Data Gurus Worked On The Kenyan Election, Amid Concerns Over Fake News And Hacking Allegations

 Aristotle was one of a handful of foreign entities working on polling analytics and data analytics during the campaigns: Cambridge Analytica, the widely discussed data firm that worked for the Trump campaign, was hired earlier this year to work on Kenyatta’s campaign.

 “It’s pretty common for American groups to get involved in [Kenyan] elections anyway,” said Travis.
-She couldn’t comment on Cambridge Analytica’s work, but said Aristotle had come “to further democracy.”
+She wouldn’t comment on Cambridge Analytica’s work, and wouldn’t identify other consultants working on Odinga’s campaign, but said Aristotle had come “to further democracy.”

 “It’s a project of passion for everyone in our company,” she added.
 “We have people from every type of political background—the RNC, DNC, people who have worked on international elections, people from other countries.
 We all come together around that.”

-Data Work
+Data Work Is “Cause For Further Scrutiny”

-Cambridge Analytica, which has also reportedly been tied to work in support of the U.K.’s pro-Brexit Leave campaign, began its political work in Kenya in 2013.
+Cambridge Analytica began its political work in Kenya in 2013.
 That’s the same year it was launched, with funding from hedge fund CEO and conservative donor Robert Mercer.
-With research from its parent company, U.K.-based political consultants SCL Group, Cambridge worked for Kenyatta and The National Alliance, the forerunner of the Jubilee Party, correlating online data with 47,000 on-the-ground surveys.
+(Steve Bannon, former CEO of Breitbart News and now White House chief strategist, sat on Cambridge Analytica’s board of directors until recently; he divested his holdings in the company in April.)
+With research and expertise from its parent company, U.K.-based political consultants SCL Group, Cambridge worked for Kenyatta and The National Alliance, the forerunner of the Jubilee Party, correlating online data with 47,000 on-the-ground surveys.

 According to its website, the firm created a profile of the Kenyan electorate and came up with a campaign strategy “based on the electorate’s needs (jobs) and fears (tribal violence).”
 Kenyatta won.